knyete/Micropython-scheduler/syncom/README.md

 If a system is to be capable of surviving this, the unit which is still running needs to be able to detect the failure (usually by a timeout) and reset the failed unit.
-It should do this by issuing ``start`` with reset arguments.
+It should do this by issuing ``start`` with reset arguments (pin and state).
 This resets the other unit, kills its own backround thread and then restarts it, so the synchronisation phase begins again.

 ## Latency